benjholla/PACSeminar2018/README.md

 ### Competition Rules
 - If your team has been hacked completely and would like to reset the server they can do so for a score penalty.
 They will then have 30 minutes of safe time to restore the services.
 Do this only as a last resort.

 - Teams should maintain the basic functionality of the web service.
 Consider that you are a business and still want to have customers that use the service.
-If you remove or disable services, then you will lose some points due to "team spirit" as the disgression of the instructor.
+If you remove or disable services, then you will lose some points due to "team spirit" as the discretion of the instructor.

 - ALL TEAMS MUST HAVE FUN!